Repair options and materials for fogged headlight lenses

 You can also buy the supplies you need to clean a headlight lens individually.

-Rather than spend up to $500 (plus labor) to replace fogged headlamp lenses, you can restore your vehicle’s yellowed, cloudy headlamps in 30 to 45 minutes without any special tools or skills.
+Rather than spend up to $500 (plus labor) to replace fogged headlamp lenses, you can restore your vehicle’s yellowed, cloudy headlamps in 30 to 45 minutes with some home remedies that don’t involve specialty tools.
 And the results are fantastic.
-You can buy the supplies you need at a well-stocked auto parts store, or you can get a kit online (one is made by Permatex).
+You can buy the supplies you need at a well-stocked auto parts store, or you can get a kit online.
 The kit contains four grades of wet and dry sandpaper (1,000 to 2,500 grit), plastic polishing compound, latex gloves and a flannel polishing cloth.

 Note: The following procedure will not repair damage to the inside lens of the headlamp.
 You should replace a headlamp if the reflective coating is peeling or corroded.